Iterative Minimax Games with Coupled Linear Constraints: Introduction

-which has been a focus of research in machine learning, signal processing, statistics, economics and many other research fields \cite{Berger,Facchinei,Ghosh,Sanjabi,Wu,Yang} recently.
-Many applications can be formulated into \eqref{min}, including the power control and transceiver design problem in signal processing \cite{Lu}, reinforcement learning \cite{Cai,Moriarty,Qiu}, the adversarial attack to deep neural networks(DNNs) \cite{Chen}, distributed nonconvex optimization \cite{Giannakis,Mateos}, robust learning over multiple domains \cite{Qian}.
-We call \eqref{min} a (non)convex-(non)concave minimax problem if $f(x, y)$ is (non)convex in $x$ and (non)concave in $y$.
-Many works for (strongly) convex-(strongly) concave \cite{Lan2016,Mokhtari,Nemirovski,Nesterov2007,Thek2022}, nonconvex-(strongly) concave \cite{Lin2019,Lin2020,Lu,Pan,Xu,Xu21,Zhang} and nonconvex-nonconcave \cite{Bohm,DiakonikolasEG,Doan,Lee,Sanjabi18,SongOptDE} minimax problem have been studied before.
-Lin et al.\cite{Lin2020} proposed an accelerated algorithm for solving nonconvex-strongly concave minimax problem \eqref{min}.
-The algorithm can find an $\varepsilon$-stationary point within $\tilde{\mathcal{O}}\left(\sqrt{\kappa_y}\varepsilon ^{-2} \right)$ iterations, which is the best known complexity bound under this setting.

-Problem \eqref{problem:1} is more challenging than \eqref{min}, and it is NP-hard even when $f(x, y)$ is strongly-convex in $x$ and strongly-concave in $y$~\cite{Tsaknakis}.
-Even for the smooth case of \eqref{problem:1}, i.e., $h(x)=0$ and $g(y)=0$, few algorithms have been proposed to solve this class of problems.
-In \cite{Tsaknakis}, a family of efficient algorithms named multiplier gradient descent(MGD) are proposed for solving smooth version of \eqref{problem:1}, which achieves the iteration complexity of $\tilde{\mathcal{O}}\left( \varepsilon ^{-2} \right)$ when $f(x,y)$ is strongly convex with respect to $x$ and strongly concave with respect to $y$.
-Dai et al. \cite{Dai} proposed a proximal gradient multi-step ascent descent method (PGmsAD) for nonsmooth convex-strongly concave bilinear coupled minimax problems with linearly euqality constraints when $\mathcal{X}=\mathbb{R}^n$ and $\mathcal{Y}=\mathbb{R}^m$, which achieves the iteration complexity bound of $\mathcal{O}(\varepsilon^{-2}\log(1/\varepsilon))$ to obtain an $\varepsilon$-stationary point.
-To the best of our knowledge, there is no algorithm with theoretical complexity guarantee for nonconvex-(strongly) concave or nonconvex-linear minimax problems with coupled linear constraints up to now.
+Existing methods for linearly constrained minimax games predominantly adopt multi-loop architectures.
+In \cite{Tsaknakis}, a family of efficient algorithms named multiplier gradient descent (MGD) are proposed for solving smooth minimax problem with coupled linear inequality constraints, which achieves the iteration complexity of $\tilde{\mathcal{O}}\left( \varepsilon ^{-2} \right)$ when $f(x,y)$ is strongly convex with respect to $x$ and strongly concave with respect to $y$.
+Dai et al. \cite{Dai} proposed a proximal gradient multi-step ascent descent method (PGmsAD) for nonsmooth convex-concave bilinear coupled minimax problems with linearly equality constraints when $\mathcal{X}=\mathbb{R}^n$ and $\mathcal{Y}=\mathbb{R}^m$, which achieves the iteration complexity of $\mathcal{O}(\varepsilon^{-2}\log(1/\varepsilon))$.

-\textbf{Contributions.} We focus on single loop algorithms for solving nonsmooth nonconvex minimax problems with coupled linear constraints.
-The main contribution of this paper can be summarized as follows.